troclaux/notes/sql.md

 ## subqueries

-- subqueries queries:
 - `IN`: filter results from another sql query
-    - This operator checks if a value matches any value in a list and is suitable for one-to-many comparisons
+  - checks if a value exists in a list or subquery result
+  - use when the subquery may return multiple values
 - `EXISTS`
 - `ALL`
 - `SOME`
 - `ANY`

-use `IN` when the subquery may return one or more values

 ```sql
 SELECT id, song_name, artist_id